-Young and older people, less-skilled individuals and the long-term unemployed hold the key to higher employment and lower unemployment figures according to the European Commission's document Position of the Commission Services on the development of the Partnership Agreement and programmes in Slovenia for the period 2014-2020.93 Taking into account the relevant Country Specific Recommendation for Slovenia,94 the expected results under the thematic objective considered will particularly include efficient and tailored participation of the aforementioned target groups in labour market measures95 and the provision of efficient labour market services that stimulate employment (rates), also on account of an improved assessment of labour market needs and the strengthening of suitable institutions in addressing the aforementioned target groups and elimination of structural unemployment and labour market segmentation may spur the achievement of the Europe 2020 employment target, which is 75%.
+Young and older people, less-skilled individuals and the long-term unemployed hold the key to higher employment and lower unemployment figures according to the European Commission's document Position of the Commission Services on the development of the Partnership Agreement and programmes in Slovenia for the period 2014-2020.90 Taking into account the relevant Country Specific Recommendation for Slovenia,91 the expected results under the thematic objective considered will particularly include efficient and tailored participation of the aforementioned target groups in labour market measures92 and the provision of efficient labour market services that stimulate employment (rates), also on account of an improved assessment of labour market needs and the strengthening of suitable institutions in addressing the aforementioned target groups, including young people who are neither employed nor undergoing education.
+The activation of the said key target groups and elimination of structural unemployment and labour market segmentation may spur the achievement of the Europe 2020 employment target, which is 75%.
 Diversification of activities in the agricultural and fisheries sector, and promotion of aquaculture may contribute to higher employment rate.

 Thematic objective 8 will be supplemented especially by thematic objectives 9 and 10.
 Thematic objective 8 will support measures aimed at resolving structural unemployment with more efficient programmes and services in the labour market.
-Measures under thematic objective 9 will supplement measures under thematic objective 8 particularly by being oriented towards the recognition and monitoring of those population groups which are outside the labour market on their way to employment (active integration of individuals, and linking of social security services and programmes with labour market services and programmes) on the one hand, and by deinstitutionalising and promoting social entrepreneurship to create jobs on the other.
-Thematic objectives 8 and 9 will promote measures for active and healthy ageing; measures under thematic objective 8 will be focused on combating discrimination of older workers in their access to the labour market and at work, and on supporting longer and healthier years in their working life (including measures for coordinating family, professional and private life, and eliminating stress and burnout at work), while measures under thematic objective 9 will be aimed at shifting from institutional to community forms of long-term care services in order to improve the position of older people in society, and at promoting active and healthy lifestyle.
-Thematic objective 10 will provide a more qualified labour force by recognising and encouraging the acquisition of competences required by the labour market.
+Measures under thematic objective 9 will supplement measures under thematic objective 8 particularly by being oriented towards the recognition and monitoring of those population groups which are outside the labour market on their way to employment (active integration of individuals, and linking of social security services and programmes

-93 The Position Paper for the labour market area establishes that the employment rate for older and young workers, and less-educated individuals is below the EU average.
+90 The Position Paper for the labour market area establishes that the employment rate for older and young workers, and less-educated individuals is below the EU average.
 Slovenia should in the future place its attention on the activities supporting the inclusion of young and older workers, long term unemployed and less-educated in the labour market.
 Two groups should especially be underlined in this respect: young people entering the labour market for the first time and older workers above the age of 55.
 The document furthers notes poor participation of older workers in active labour market policy measures.

-94 Country Specific Recommendation no. 3 on Slovenia's 2014 national reform programme and delivering a Council opinion on Slovenia's 2014 stability programme indicates inter alia that Slovenia should: "Prioritise outreach to non-registered young people ensuring adequate public employment services capacities.
+91 Country Specific Recommendation no. 3 on Slovenia's 2014 national reform programme and delivering a Council opinion on Slovenia's 2014 stability programme indicates inter alia that Slovenia should: "Prioritise outreach to non-registered young people ensuring adequate public employment services capacities.
 To increase employment of low-skilled and older workers, adapt the working environment to longer working life and focus resources on tailor made active labour market policy measures, while improving their effectiveness.
 Address skills mismatches by improving the attractiveness of vocational education and training and by further developing cooperation with the relevant stakeholders in assessing labour market needs."
-Source: http://ec.europa.eu/europe2020/pdf/csr2014_csr2014_slovenia_sl.pdf.
+Source: http://ec.europa.eu/europe2020/pdf/csr2014/csr2014_slovenia_sl.pdf.

-95 Measured in the unemployed individuals getting a job upon completion of measures.
+$^{^{\}rm 92}$ Measured in the unemployed individuals getting a job upon completion of measures.